Marakkar: Lion of the Arabian Sea: Casting

 Mohanlal was attached to the project in the initial discussion itself in 1996.
 The screenplay was written with Mohanlal in mind as Priyadarshan wanted an actor with an image that fits the larger-than-life stature of Marakkar IV.
 Priyadarshan said that, "heroic figures like Marakkar or Velu Thampi Dalawa had this aura about them and Lal has that", also Marakkar IV was 53 years old when he died and Mohanlal suits the age too.
 The team was then on a lookout for a Chinese actor to play the role of Chinali, Marakkar IV's trusted lieutenant.
 In May 2018, it was reported that Nagarjuna, Suniel Shetty, and Paresh Rawal has been cast alongside Mohanlal in ensemble roles.
 Shetty was confirmed to have signed the film, while Nagarjuna was in talks for a role.
 Shetty grew his hair out for his role.
 In June, Nagarjuna said he has not yet heard the script and will sign only after that.
 At the end, he did not take the role.
 Madhu and Prabhu were confirmed in that month, with the former cast as Kunjali Marakkar I / Kuttiyali Marakkar.
 Prabhu plays a Tamil shipwright who build boats for Marakkar, such a character is mentioned in history.
 Madhu opted out from the film (and other films) as part of his decision to retire from cinema industry.
 Fazil took the role in his absence.
 Akshay Kumar was offered a role, but declined.

 In July 2018, Durga Krishna was reported to have been cast in a pivotal role.
 The team was aiming to complete the casting by the end of September 2018, including the actress for female lead role.
 More cast were revealed in that month.
 Arjun Sarja was confirmed in a principal role.
-Both Shetty's and Sarja's roles are based on real-life characters in a "slightly fictionalised" forms as not much about them are known from history.
-Renji Panicker, Nedumudi Venu and Siddique were confirmed in supporting roles.
-Priyadarshan revealed that Pranav Mohanlal and Kalyani Priyadarshan will be making "special appearances" in the film, with Pranav enacting a young Marakkar IV.
+Both Shetty's and Sarja's roles are based on real-life characters in a "slightly fictionalised" form as not much about them are known from history.
+Renji Panicker, Nedumudi Venu and Siddique were confirmed to play supporting roles.
+Priyadarshan revealed that Pranav Mohanlal and Kalyani Priyadarshan will be making "special appearances" in the film, with Pranav playing a young Marakkar IV.
 They play a couple.
 Kalyani said she herself asked her father for a role in the film.
 Keerthy Suresh plays an important role.
 She learned veena as part of preparing for her character who is trained in classical music.
 Her character has a romantic relationship with Chinali / Chiang Juvan, played by Chinese actor Jay J. Jakkrit.
 Mukesh was confirmed to be in the film.
 In October 2018, Pooja Kumar was in talks for a role.
 Manju Warrier was cast as Subaida.
 Ashok Selvan was cast in an antagonistic role, making his debut in Malayalam cinema.
 Shiyas Kareem was cast as a sidekick in Marakkar IV's gang; he had 50 days shoot.